citp/privacy-policy-historical/f/fo/foo/foodafactoflife.org.uk.md

-> *The following text is extracted and transformed from the foodafactoflife.org.uk privacy policy that was archived on 2006-10-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061023163424id_/http%3A//foodafactoflife.org.uk/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the foodafactoflife.org.uk privacy policy that was archived on 2007-06-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070617022941id_/http%3A//www.foodafactoflife.org.uk//Privacy.aspx) for the most accurate reproduction.*

-# Teacher Area
+#

 The Food - a fact of life website has been developed by the British Nutrition Foundation (BNF).
 BNF has created this privacy statement to demonstrate our firm commitment to users' privacy.